 Dorset Library Service has been awarded funding from an Arts Council England National Lottery Project grant, to develop Libraries as Cultural Hubs Phase 2.
 This one-year digital arts programme of 11 events and 2 artist residencies for young people and adults across Dorset, is supported by The Friends Groups of Corfe Mullen, Sturminster Newton, Weymouth, Wimborne and Wyke Regis Libraries.

-The focus will be on celebrating diversity with a range of artists to shape an open, more diverse, inclusive and equal cultural offer.
-The programme will enable Dorset Libraries to:
+The focus of this year’s project is on celebrating diversity with a range of artists to shape an open, more diverse, inclusive and equal cultural offer.
+The programme enables Dorset Libraries to:

 - offer a range of arts events to support the wellbeing of children and adults and provide bespoke workshops for adults living with dementia

 - provide and promote the opportunity for young people to actively engage in Arts Award Discover and Explore

 - collaborate with Activate Performing Arts Remix and with Dorset Youth Dance to create set pieces to inspire young people